drkennetz/drkennetz.github.io/content/blog/lessonslearnedmovingtocloud1.md

 tags: software engineering
 ---

-# My Journey in Moving an On Premise Cluster to the Cloud 1/N
 Wordy enough title, am I right?

 Over the past two years, I have had the opportunity to design and develop all the infrastructure and tooling required to transfer an on-premise data center